Yoenis Céspedes Didn’t Show Up For Sunday’s Ballgame But Team Personnel Don’t Believe He’s In Danger

 New York Mets outfielder Yoenis Céspedes didn’t show up for his team’s game on Sunday morning.
 New York Newsday reporter Tim Healey reported on Twitter shortly after the franchise’s game began that Céspedes wasn’t out of the lineup for a normal day of rest.
 Instead, he was scratched because he never showed up to the ballpark.

 “As of game time, Yoenis Céspedes has not reported to the ballpark today,” general manager Brodie Van Wagenen said in a statement.

 “He did not reach out to management with any explanation for his absence.
 Our attempts to contact him have been unsuccessful.”

 Kevin Manahan of NJ.com wrote that the outfielder has been struggling so far this season.
 It’s not clear if his struggles have something to do with his absence.

-Ken Rosenthal later tweeted that members of the team’s front office had no reason to believe Céspedes was in danger before of his disappearance.
-At the same time, because the player hadn’t been in contact with anyone from the front office, or his manager the Mets were still left in the dark about where he was and why he hadn’t come to the stadium.
+Ken Rosenthal later tweeted that members of the team’s front office had no reason to believe Céspedes was in danger before his disappearance.
+At the same time, because the player hadn’t been in contact with anyone from the front office or his manager, the Mets were still left in the dark about where he was and why he hadn’t come to the stadium.

 Céspedes was last seen by members of the squad on Saturday night when he played and started in a 7-1 loss to the Atlanta Braves.
 In that contest, he went 0-5 and dropped his average to.161 for the season.